Written by Sarah Edge

 Why do I believe the Fed is Best message is an essential part of healing and recovery?

 Their mission is to provide a nonjudgmental and compassionate support community for families, whether they are bottle-, breast-, or formula-feeding.
-The Foundation provides reassurance that they are good parents and will bond with their baby while formula feeding or breastfeeding and provide evidence that their baby will thrive whether they are formula feeding or breastfeeding.
+The Foundation reassures parents that they are good parents and will bond with their baby while formula feeding or breastfeeding.
+It also provides evidence that their baby will thrive, whether formula-feeding or breastfeeding.

-They provide parents with the current research while examining outdated breastfeeding and formula feeding myths.
-They provide a safe source of comfort when breastfeeding didn’t work out as planned by validating, believing, and listening to them when all they heard was “try harder” or “everyone can breastfeed.”
+They provide parents with current research while examining outdated breastfeeding and formula-feeding myths.
+They also provide a safe source of comfort when breastfeeding doesn’t work out as planned by validating, believing, and listening to them when all they hear is “try harder” or “everyone can breastfeed.”

 For healing and growth to take place we need to feel like we are not being judged, are safe and accepted which is exactly what the Fed is Best Foundation provides.

-Sarah is a Counsellor Psychotherapist working both online and face to face at the Bump and Baby Hideout in Manchester, UK.
+Sarah is a counsellor and psychotherapist working both online and face-to-face at the Bump and Baby Hideout in Manchester, UK.
 Sarah specialises in postpartum mental health, with a particular interest in supporting women in their emotional recovery from breastfeeding difficulties and infant feeding guilt and trauma.

-Sarah offers a Maternal Mental Health manual an online guide, designed to support mental health during pregnancy and in the postnatal period.
+Sarah offers a Maternal Mental Health manual, an online guide designed to support mental health during pregnancy and postnatal.
 It can be read by either the mother herself or her friends and family, giving everyone a better understanding of the changes in her mental health that may occur during the transition to motherhood.
-And also very importantly, what to do if you’re worried.
+And also, very importantly, what to do if you’re worried.

 Do you need support?
 Please click here to join our support group.